Shankar-soni-2006/Shankar-soni-2006/README.md

 - 👋 Hi, I’m @Shankar-soni-2006
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning C language
+- 🌱 I’m  learning C language
+- I am currently learning the DBMS and Java
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me shankarsoni7172@gmail.com
 -